 Indus Valley Civilization:

 - Lothal: It is in Gujrat.
-The site had Dockyard, terracotta figures of horse and ship, measurement instruments, the burial of cremated remains.
+The site had a Dockyard, terracotta figures of horse and ship, measurement instruments, the burial of cremated remains.

 - Rakhilgarhi: it is in Haryana.
 It is the largest site of Indus Valley Civilisation.
 Granary, cemetery, drains and terracotta bricks have been found.

 - Ropar: It is located in Punjab (India).
-The dog buried with human oval pit has been found.
+The dog buried with a human oval pit has been found.

 Other Indus Valley Civilisation sites are Balathal and Kalibangan in Rajasthan, Surkotda in Gujrat, Banawali in Haryana, Alamgirpur in UP.